astrorena/Astrorenas-MIDI-Pack/README.md

 # Astrorenas-MIDI-Pack
 My MIDI Pack.
-If you're gonna use em you can credit me as Astrorena on Youtube or aneres.
-Idc which.
-Thanks
+If you're gonna use em you dont gotta credit me and shit

 u can find midis i dont release on my channel here and i might add other shit that isnt midis in the future like USTs

-MY SEPERATE MIDI FOLDER IS MOSTLY UNTESTED MIDIS!
+MY SEPERATE MIDI FOLDER IS MOSTLY UNTESTED/NOT COMPLETELY ACCUARATE MIDIS!
 USE WITH CAUTION, MIGHT NOT BE PERFECT!

 MY ONLINE SEQUENCER PAGE: https://onlinesequencer.net/members/63884